seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-dis.rst

 **-f**

  Enable binary output on terminals.
-Normally, **llvm-dis** will refuse to write raw bitcode output if the output stream is a terminal.
-With this option, **llvm-dis** will write raw bitcode regardless of the output device.
+Normally, **llvm37-dis** will refuse to write raw bitcode output if the output stream is a terminal.
+With this option, **llvm37-dis** will write raw bitcode regardless of the output device.